python logo

 else:

-# Open the file as f.
+# Open the file and read its content.

 with open(filename) as f: